eraliod/airbyte-terraform-aws/README.md

 ### Optional Configurations

+#### Backend
+The `src/terraform/main.tf` file is configured to use a local backend by default.

+This is the easiest method of deployment for the POC.
+But has shortcomings for durability.
+There is a separate branch of this project where I am working on adapting an s3 backend and github actions (A setup I am using in other projects but is not ready in this repo)

 #### AWS Region
 There are several instances in this project where you will find `us-east-2`.
 You may change to any region as long as it is consistent throughout the project.